Yandex Cloud

 Open in DataSphere

-2. Download the generations.jsonlines file from the GitHub repository and place it next to your notebook.
+2. Download the generations.jsonlines file from the GitHub repository and place it in the same directory as your notebook.

-3. Install the DataSphere SDK by running the code in the notebook cell:
+3. Install the DataSphere SDK by running this code in a notebook cell:

 %pip install yandex-cloud-ml-sdk --upgrade